timothycdc/tchungblog/exampleSite/content/blog/angle-between-two-vectors-formula-proof.md

 \\\\ =\\left(\\frac{w}{\\sqrt{w^{2}+x^{2}}}\\times\\frac{y}{\\sqrt{y^{2}+z^{2}}}\\right)-\\left(\\frac{x}{\\sqrt{w^{2}+x^{2}}}\\times\\frac{z}{\\sqrt{y^{2}+z^{2}}}\\right)\\\\=\\frac{wy-xz}{\\sqrt{w^{2}+x^{2}}\\sqrt{y^{2}+z^{2}}}\\\\ =\\frac{A\\cdot B}{\\left|A\\right|\\left|B\\right|}
 \\end{equation}

-Well, that concludes it!
-A little bit of proofing for today, done.
+Well, that concludes a little bit of proofing for today.
 Stay tuned for more maths posts!

+edit: This is more of a derivation than a proof.